jim3692/self-hosted/README.md

 ## Challenges

-1. Its application uses its own docker-compose and there is a need for a way to organize them and run them behind the same reverse proxy.
+1. Each application uses its own docker-compose and there is a need for a way to organize them and run them behind the same reverse proxy.

 2. Cross-stack communication is a pain and the best option is to publish the required ports, which requires additional firewall configuration.